Case Results

 Kept the client from facing immediate jail time.

-Probation for A Fake Social Security Card
+- Probation for a Fake Social Security Card

 Our office was retained for the charges resulting from this client’s disorderly conduct.
 In addition to being publicly intoxicated, he was also charged with disorderly conduct and felony criminal possession of a forged social security card.
 The public intoxication charge was merged with disorderly conduct, resulting in a suspended jail sentence.
 The forged document charge was amended down to a misdemeanor offense.
 The client ended up serving no jail time due to the sentence being suspended.
 The client will not need to serve any jail time as long as court costs are paid and he receives no additional criminal charges in the next six months.